opencv/opencv/modules/ml/doc/support_vector_machines.rst

 .. ocv:function:: SVM::Params SVM::getParams() const

-This function may be used to get the optimal parameters obtained while automatically training :ocv:func:`SVM::train_auto`.
+This function may be used to get the optimal parameters obtained while automatically training ``SVM::trainAuto``.

 SVM::getSupportVectors
 --------------------------